sherlock-audit/2023-02-fair-funding/fair-funding/README.md

 The Fair Funding platform has been developed almost exclusively test driven with the help of Titanoboa & Vyper.
 A total of 133 tests cover all aspects of the auction, vault and user interactions.

-We use Poetry (https://python-poetry.org/) for the python env management.
+We use Poetry (https://python-poetry.org/) for the python env management and Python version `3.10`.

 To run the tests run:
 ```